 The goal of COAH is to promote the intellectual interactions that are essential to creative approaches to solving the important health and health care problems for an aging population.
 The core research in COAH involves population-based and clinical research on the causes and consequences of diseases, frailty and disability in older adults, characterizing groups at risk of adverse health outcomes, identifying causes and developing methods for screening and prevention.

 Research at COAH covers the full spectrum of aging research, from the biology of aging to health policy, facilitating the translation of research discoveries into applications that will directly improve the health of older adults.
 COAH provides key infrastructure, such as the Biostatistics Core, that supports clinical- and population-based research and education, with expertise in research with older adults.

-To learn more about COAH, choose one of the links below:
+To learn more about COAH, pleasue use the following links: